 By Jeni Tackett, Let’s Move Quad Cities Nutrition Blogger

-Fall and the upcoming Thanksgiving holiday is a wonderful time to explore the many varieties of squash that are both delicious and nutritious.
+Fall is a wonderful time to explore the many varieties of squash that are both delicious and nutritious.

 Here are tips for choosing and cooking squash: